maiiabocharova/ML_interview_assignment/README.md

     ...
 }
 ```
 Where distance specifies the distance in vector space from the query to the name, which is compliant to the internal company's taxonomy.
-The greater is this value - the more model thinks 2 names are similar.
+The greater this value is - the more model thinks 2 names are similar.

 ### Limitations
 Module is designed to work on files with ~200-300 entries.
-It is not designed to work on big files which have more than 5k entries (If this would be the use case - a need for faiss - library for efficient similarity search would arise)
+It is not designed to work on large files which have more than 5k entries (If this would be the use case - a need for `faiss` - library for efficient similarity search would arise)